Portuguese Navy: Early Cold War

 After World War II, Portugal was one of the founding nations of NATO.
 In the scope of the Cold War, the Portuguese fleet participated in the defense of the North Atlantic against the Soviet naval threat.
 Inside NATO, the Portuguese Navy stands out by the development of a high proficiency in the mine and anti-submarine warfare.

-Besides the already existing ships that suffer modernization programs, the Portuguese Navy starts to receive a series of new ships from the late 1940s, including nine frigates, three submarines, 14 patrol ships and 15 mine warfare ships.
-The Naval Aviation also receives new aircraft, including 24 Curtiss SB2C Helldiver dive bombers that form an anti-submarine squadron, considered a case study of efficiency among NATO, initially based at the Aveiro Naval Air Station and then transferred to the new Montijo Naval Air Base.
+Besides the already existing ships that suffered modernization programs, the Portuguese Navy started to receive a series of new ships from the late 1940s, including nine frigates, three submarines, 14 patrol ships and 15 mine warfare ships.
+The Naval Aviation also received new aircraft, including 24 Curtiss SB2C Helldiver dive bombers that formed an anti-submarine squadron, considered a case study of efficiency among NATO, initially based at the Aveiro Naval Air Station and then transferred to the new Montijo Naval Air Base.

-The roles of Minister of National Defence and Chief of the General Staff of the Armed Forces are created in 1950, uniting the Navy and the Army under a joint command and marking the creation of the Portuguese Armed Forces as an integrated force.
+The roles of Minister of National Defence and Chief of the General Staff of the Armed Forces were created in 1950, uniting the Navy and the Army under a joint command and marking the creation of the Portuguese Armed Forces as an integrated force.

-After an intense debate and the fierce opposition from the naval aviators, in 1952, the Government takes the controversial decision to place the Naval Aviation under the control of the then created independent Portuguese Air Force, as the semi-autonomous Naval Air Forces.
-The Naval Air Forces would be fully integrated in the Air Force in 1958, definitely ceasing to exist as a separate branch, with many of the naval aviators and other personnel opting to return to the Portuguese Navy.
+After an intense debate and fierce opposition from the naval aviators, in 1952, the Government took the controversial decision to place the Naval Aviation under the control of the then-created independent Portuguese Air Force, as the semi-autonomous Naval Air Forces.
+The Naval Air Forces would be fully integrated in the Air Force in 1958, effectively ceasing to exist as a separate branch, with many of the naval aviators and other personnel opting to return to the Portuguese Navy.

-In the early 1960s, the Portuguese fleet includes 16 ocean escorts (including destroyers, frigates and avisos), three submarines, 23 patrol vessels, 19 mine warfare vessels (including ocean mine-sweepers, coastal mine-sweepers and mine-hunters), four survey vessels, one tanker, one buoy tender and one training ship.
+In the early 1960s, the Portuguese fleet included 16 ocean escorts (including destroyers, frigates and avisos), three submarines, 23 patrol vessels, 19 mine warfare vessels (including ocean mine-sweepers, coastal mine-sweepers and mine-hunters), four survey vessels, one tanker, one buoy tender and one training ship.